max2ma/HestonModel_MonteCarlo/ReadMe.md

 The call price and the put price are used for functional verification only (they are the expected output values for a given set of input values)

-For example, the RTL emulation can be executed as follows to use the European vanilla option with the default parameter values:
+For example, the RTL emulation can be executed as follows to use the European vanilla option with the default parameter values but a much shorter simulation time (that would prevent convergence of the Monte Carlo simulation):

 > run_emulation -flow hardware -args "-n hestonEuro -p 5.89 -c 8.71 -s 2"